bradlindblad/RandWod/README.md

 You can view this app at [bradleylindblad.shinyapps.io/RandWod](https://bradleylindblad.shinyapps.io/RandWod)

-*Not affiliated wit GoRuck in any form*
+*Not affiliated with GoRuck in any form*